skosachiov/ansiblecd/README.md

 - **fork** the project on github
 - git clone repo
 - cp ~/.kube/config.yml ./config.yaml
+- echo "secret" > .vault_pass
-- ansible-vault encrypt --vault-id ansiblecd@prompt config.yaml (you will share this file with other collaborators)
+- ansible-vault encrypt --vault-pass-file .vault_pass config.yaml (you will share this file with other collaborators)
 - git add config.yaml
 - edit github *secrets*, ANSIBLE_VAULT_PASSWORD=secret (this vault decryption secret is not available to non-collaborators)
 - edit github *variables*, CONTEXT_DEVEL=devel, CONTEXT_PROD=prod (these variables will rewrite some of the variables in inventories)